27 Benefits Of Single Speed Mountain Bike

 It can make a real change to notice the sound of your tires on the ground over and above everything else.
 It can almost make you feel kind of Zen-like.

-It makes you feel good.
-Isn’t that nice?
-Everyone should feel good about themselves.
-It really feels like you’ve really accomplished something good when you manage to hard pedal your way to the crest of a bitch of a climb.
+It feels like you’ve accomplished something when you manage to hard pedal your way to the crest of a bitch of a climb.
 People will respect you, although grudgingly if you manage to get to the top of a trail at a single speed.

-Feels Nostalgic
+18. It Feels Nostalgic

 It’s like finally being able to ride a grown-up BMX.
 Could this be the real reason behind single-speed mountain bikes?
-Are the single speeders really just nostalgic for their childhood, for a simpler time when movies were good, and we all knew that Communism was the enemy?
+Are the single speeders just nostalgic for their childhood, for a simpler time when movies were good, and we all knew that Communism was the enemy?

 Full face mtb helmet